Supermartingales as Radon-Nikodym densities and related measure extensions: Proofs: F ollmer finitely additive measure

-To illustrate the approach we shall follow, and for later use, we now discuss the case that $Z$ is a $P$--local martingale: \begin{ex} Assume that $Z$ is a $P$--local martingale.
-Then there exists a F\"ollmer finitely additive measure for $Z$.
-To see this, let $(\rho_n)_{n \in \N}$ denote a sequence of localizing stopping times for $Z$.
-Then, for each $n \in \N$, the uniformly integrable $P$--martingale $Z^{\rho_n}$ defines a probability measure $Q^{(n)}$ that is absolutely continuous with respect to $P$.
-Since $Q^{(n)}$ has no singular part, for each finite stopping time $\rho$ the Radon-Nikodym derivative $\dd (Q^{(n)}|_{\F_\rho})^r/\dd P|_{\F_\rho}$ is given by $Z^{\rho_n}_\rho$, and therefore converges almost surely to $Z_\rho$ as $n$ tends to~$\infty$.
-Corollary~\ref{c:construction of finitely additive foellmer} now implies the existence of a F\"ollmer finitely additive measure for $Z$. \end{ex}
+To illustrate the approach we shall follow, and for later use, we now discuss the case that $Z$ is a $P$-local martingale:

+\begin{ex} Assume that $Z$ is a $P$-local martingale.
+Then there exists a F\" ollmer finitely additive measure for $Z$.
+To see this, let $(\rho _n)_{n \in\N}$ denote a sequence of localizing stopping times for $Z$.
+Then, for each $n \in\N$, the uniformly integrable $P$-martingale $Z^{\rho_n}$ defines a probability measure $Q^{(n)}$ that is absolutely continuous\vadjust{\goodbreak} with respect to $P$.
+Since $Q^{(n)}$ has no singular part, for each finite stopping time $\rho$ the Radon--Nikodym derivative $\dd(Q^{(n)}\mid _{\F_\rho})^r/\dd P\mid _{\F _\rho}$ is given by $Z^{\rho_n}_\rho$ and, therefore, converges almost surely to $Z_\rho$ as $n$ tends to~$\infty$ (indeed the null set outside of which convergence takes place does not depend on $\rho $).
+Corollary~\ref{cconstructionoffinitelyadditivefoellmer} now implies the existence of a F\"ollmer finitely additive measure for $Z$. \end{ex}